redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 #### setup deploy netlify

-When configuring netlify deployment, the `setup deploy netlify` command generates a `netlify.toml` [configuration file](https://docs.netlify.com/configure-builds/file-based-configuration/) with the defaults needed to build and deploy a RedwoodJS site on Netlify.
+When configuring Netlify deployment, the `setup deploy netlify` command generates a `netlify.toml` [configuration file](https://docs.netlify.com/configure-builds/file-based-configuration/) with the defaults needed to build and deploy a RedwoodJS site on Netlify.

 The `netlify.toml` file is a configuration file that specifies how Netlify builds and deploys your site — including redirects, branch and context-specific settings, and more.